Effectiff-Tech/homogeneity-scripts/README.md

 This material was used for preparation of the following article:

-_Picking Out the Best MT Model: On the Methodology of Human Evaluation_ (unpublished)
+_Picking Out the Best MT Model: On the Methodology of Human Evaluation_

-in papers for [AMTA 2022](https://amtaweb.org/amta-2022-announcing-the-1-machine-translation-conference-as-a-hybrid-event/) event.
+in papers for the [AMTA 2022](https://amtaweb.org/amta-2022-announcing-the-1-machine-translation-conference-as-a-hybrid-event/) event.
+The paper can be found [here](https://aclanthology.org/events/amta-2022/).

 ### Discussed results